rickchau90/ELK-Stack-Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
- What aspect of security do load balancers protect?
-What is the advantage of a jump box?
 Load balancers ensure that access to servers are protected by managing the amount of traffic going to servers so that one server isn’t overwhelmed by traffic and slowed down.
 The advantage of a jumpbox is that administrators can make changes to webservers remotely on another secure domain that doesn’t have open connections to the internet.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the metrics and system logs.
- What does Filebeat watch for?_ Filebeat collects and watches information on log files including changes made to files and when they were changed.
+Filebeat collects and watches information on log files including changes made to files and when they were changed.
- What does Metricbeat record?_ Metricbeat records metric data for different services.
+Metricbeat records metric data for different services.
 An example of what Metricbeat might record is how frequently a service is used.

 The configuration details of each machine may be found below.
 Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.